Increase retail sales with an innovative marketing strategy

 3. Setup your website and app

-The shopping season means higher online volumes compared to normal days, which means your website and app must be ready to take on the traffic but also enhance the customer experience in a scalable manner.
+Any retailer aims to have high and steady traffic to their web shop.
+This traffic can drastically increase during the holiday season, which means your website and app must be ready to take on the traffic and enhance the customer experience in a scalable manner.
 Remember, creating a seamless experience can boost your conversion rate.

-- Seamless checkout: provide a seamless checkout for all mobile and website users with a secure payment gateway to boost conversion rates and add consistency along all devices
+- Provide a seamless checkout for all mobile and website users with a secure payment gateway to boost conversion rates and add consistency along all devices

-- Price alerts: Add price alerts for specific products or categories before they go on sale.
-Automate notifications via chat apps, SMS, or push and reach your customers on time.
+- Add price alerts for specific products or categories before they go on sale for customers with your app

 4. Prepare for delivery and returns

 Nothing is more frustrating than a failed delivery or a complicated return process.
-The shopping season is the perfect time to attract new customers.
-Still, a bad customer experience could make this their last shop with you.
-It’s important to market yourself as a smooth operator for deliveries and returns and deliver on your promises.
+A good customer experience for returns could encourage customers to shop with you again.
+Marketing yourself as a smooth operator for deliveries and returns and fulfilling your promises is essential.

 - Set automated reminders to remind customers closer to the return date in case they wish to return the order and avoid disappointment